-A good sourdough starter recipe is essential if you want to make your own delicious, healthy sourdough bread.
-My wife bakes sourdough bread regurlarly and it’s something I always eagerly anticipate.
-The smell of freshly baked bread is very appealing and there is nothing like the taste and texture of fresh sourdough bread.
+A good sourdough starter recipe is essential if you want to make your own sourdough bread.
+My wife bakes every week and the smell of freshly baked bread is mouth-watering.
+There is nothing like the taste and texture of fresh sourdough bread.

 What is a sourdough starter